 For this one, I peeled the paper off and lightly sanded the remaining paper with fine grit (600) sanding paper, being careful not to sand too much and remove the image.

 Regular scrapbook paper would work for the first technique, where you leave the paper intact, but not sure if it would work for this method.

 Finally, I sealed the back with a high gloss mod podge two times.
 What I like about this resin pendant is that it’s a little more transparent when you remove all the paper.
 It could almost be mistaken as a pressed flower.

 These are the back of the pendants.
 I think the edges of the paper blend in nicely with the open bezel.
 You can’t tell I glued them on the outside.

 Ta-da!
 You just learned how to use an open bezel with resin in this tutorial.

 Do you want to create resin jewelry but worry about making mistakes?

 I hear you — no one wants to spend time and supplies making something you wouldn’t show anyone.
-It’s why I wrote the book Resin Fundamentals sharing the simple but vital details you need to know to make something beautiful with resin.
-Instead of spending hours reading articles and watching videos, you can buy the ebook and read it this afternoon.
+It’s why I wrote the ebook Resin Fundamentals sharing the simple but vital details you need to know to make something beautiful with resin.
+Instead of spending hours reading articles and watching videos, you can buy the PDF book and read it this afternoon.